denten-books/plain-text/0-chapter.md

 analysis has taken command,"[@kittler_gramophone_1999, 263] then we will engineer analytical automatons that command on our behalf.
 Such small acts of resistance can recover a measure of agency from the determinism of---take your
-pick: markets, complex systems, unconscious drives, monistic universes, gaia science, social networks, technology, the singularity, bureaucracy, war.
+pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, war.
-Indeed, the possibility of human erasure is all too easy, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
-The fragility of life compels not the wager on one's commitment to anti-humanism, but the need to mobilize whatever modest available means to preserve agency, against odds.
+Indeed, the possibility of human erasure never strays far from reach, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
+The fragility of life compels not the wager on one's commitment to anti-humanism, but the need to mobilize whatever modest available means to preserve a sense of agency, against great odds.

 The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and device.
 For